AndrewSpangler/py_simple_ttk/readme.md

 class App(object):
 	def __init__(self, ini_file: str):
 		...
-	def apply_profile(self, profile: py_simple_ttk.utils.ProfilesSystem.UserProfile):
+	def apply_profile(self, profile: py_simple_ttk.utils.ProfilesSystem.UserProfile) -> str:
 		"""Apply settings from the current profile.
-For more complicated profile systems override this function.""" def copy_to_user_clipboard(self, val: str):
+For more complicated profile systems override this function. `Returns the current theme as a String`""" def copy_to_user_clipboard(self, val: str) -> None:
-		"""Copys a text val to the user's keyboard""" def create_profile(self, name: str = None):
+		"""Copys a text val to the user's keyboard. `Returns None`""" def create_profile(self, name: str = None) -> str | None:
-		"""Calling with no name brings up a popup, the popup calls this function again with name kw which instead makes a new profile or asks again for a name if the supplied name was invalid""" def select_profile(self, name: str = None):
+		"""Calling with no name brings up a popup, the popup calls this function         again with name kw which instead makes a new profile or asks again for a         name if the supplied name was invalid. `Returns the current theme as a         String on success or None`""" def select_profile(self, name: str = None) -> str:
-		"""Calling with no name brings up a popup, the popup calls this function again with the name which instead calls the Profiles System to use a certain profile""" def toggle_full_screen(self, event=None):
+		"""Calling with no name brings up a popup, the popup calls this function         again with the name which instead calls the Profiles System to use a         certain profile. `Returns the current theme as a String`""" def toggle_full_screen(self, event=None) -> None:
-		"""Toggles full screen."""
+		"""Toggles full screen.
+Returns None`"""
-	def toggle_maximized(self, event=None):
+	def toggle_maximized(self, event=None) -> None:
-		"""Toggles maximized window."""
+		"""Toggles maximized window.
+Returns None`"""
-	def update_default_title(self, indicate_profile=True):
+	def update_default_title(self, indicate_profile=True) -> None:
-		"""Update the window title with the default string, optionally with a profile indicator.""" def update_title(self, title):
+		"""Update the window title with the default string, optionally with a profile indicator. `Returns None`""" def update_title(self, title) -> None:
-		"""Updates the window title"""
+		"""Updates the window title. `Returns None`"""
-	def use_theme(self, theme: str = None, verbose: bool = False):
+	def use_theme(self, theme: str = None, verbose: bool = False) -> str:
-		"""Updates the app to use a certain theme."""
+		"""Updates the app to use a certain theme. `Returns the current theme as a String`"""
 ```
 # Core Widgets<a name="mark6"></a>[^](#mark0)